vredcloudsec/blog/_posts/2018-01-21-the-why-of-url-encoding.md

 title: "What is URL encoding?
 Why do we need it and what would the internet look like without it."
 excerpt_separator: "<!--more-->"
 categories:
-  - Blog
+  - basics
 tags:
-  - Post Formats
-  - readability
+  - basics
-  - standard
+  - encoding
 ---